AlexanderJuestel/pyheatdemand/README.md

 <a name="installation"></a>
 ## Installation
-**PyHeatDemand** can be installed via PyPi using `pip install pyhd`.
+**PyHD** can be installed via PyPi using `pip install pyhd` or via Anaconda using `conda install -c conda-forge pyhd`.
 It is recommended to use the provided environment.yml and use `conda env create -f environment.yml` to ensure that all dependencies are installed correctly.
 Make sure that you have downloaded the environment file in that case.
 Alternatively, you can fork and clone the repository or clone it directly from the repository page.
+An additional `requirements.txt` provides a list of all necessary dependencies.

 <a name="workflow"></a>
 ## General Workflow